mvhdi/coinvista/README.md

 Notice
 -------
-** site is still being developed, so additonal information is only being showen for bitcoin.
-I'm currently adding information for about 25 coins a day at min and should have them all in by 12/10/18 **
+** site is still being developed, so additonal information is being added for each coin. **

 Motivation
 -----------